-Copyediting is the process of checking for errors, repetitions and inconsistencies in the draft.
-The copyeditor’s main objective is to spot the minor and major errors.
-These errors range from grammar, syntax, spelling and punctuations to name but a few.
+Copyediting is the process of checking for errors, repetitions, and inconsistencies in the draft.
+The copyeditor’s main objective is to spot minor and major errors.
+These errors range from grammar, syntax, spelling, and punctuations to name but a few.

 The copyeditor must also look for continuity errors and make sure that all loose ends are tied.

-As it was stated earlier, the copyediting and proofreading process are quite similar.
+As it was stated earlier, the copyediting and proofreading processes are quite similar.
 Their main objective is to find typographical and formatting errors.
-The main difference between the two, is that copyediting is the more in-depth of the two.
+The main difference between the two is that copyediting is the more in-depth of the two.

 It goes beyond the conventional typographical errors.
-It entails the copyeditor to do a comprehensive inspection of the overall structure and flow of the draft.
+It entails the copyeditor doing a comprehensive inspection of the overall structure and flow of the draft.
 Whereas, in Proofreading, the majority of the corrections are done on the proofs.

 While you can do these yourself, having your manuscript checked by a professional especially the editing part is an added insurance to make it the best possible book.
 You can browse through different copy editing services available online to see which fits your needs.
 Hiring an editor is an extra pair of eyes as there may be errors you fail to catch or a minor edit in the plot you may want to consider to make your story even better.